 Russia is undoubtedly the Central State of the Orthodox Civilization;

-Russia is also a BRICS country (Brazil, Russia, India, China, and South Africa) and a permanent member of the United Nations Security Council.
+Russia is also a BRICS country (Brazil, Russia, India, China, and South Africa) and a permanent member of the UN Security Council.

 Since 1741 to 1917, the Russian colonial empire it stretched from the Baltic Sea to Alaska, from Poland to part of Turkey controlling the majority of the Orthodox Civilization and Central Asia.
 Russia, as head of the Orthodox Civilization, dominated vast areas of the Western and the Islamic Civilization and even a Buddhist country like Mongolia.